ouspg/PrivacyAndSocialEngineering/5.Social_engineering_I/README.md

 How about `s-mobili.fi` and `smobili.fi`?

 > iii.
 Is anyone capable to register free domain names, even similar to known brands?
+Take a brief look for registration requirements and process for `.fi` domains.

 > iv.
-Why it is so important pay attention to exact URLs and why can we trust the URLs in the first hand?
+Why it is so important pay attention to exact URLs and **why can we trust** the URLs in the first hand?
 Only a short explanation about the trust is required.

 > v.
 Look for the sender from the .eml message.
 How the message has been sent?
 You should be able to identify the service.